aryan-cs/bet-buds/README.md

-# Called It | A friend group betting app
+# bet buds | A friend group betting app

 This app is inspired from the popular show Brooklyn Nine-Nine, which features a game called Boyle Bingo.